What is the spiritual meaning of stomach issues, like gastric burns, stomach ulcers, or stomach pain?

 #5 Physical Exercise

 Research shows that moderate physical exercise can have a protective effect on the gastrointestinal lining.
+Aim for 30 minutes per day but start slowly if you’re new to exercise so you don’t overwhelm yourself too quickly.

 #6 Prescription Medicines